mathematica-mpr/design-d3-training/design-thinking/materials/Week 1/Slides/slides.md

 Notes:

 * Look out for data visualization in the wild and critique it
-* Think about whether there would be a clearer way
+* Think about whether there would be a clearer and more intentional way to show something
 * Learn to trust your gut--not all visualizations will be obviously good or bad

 ===